MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-storage-mode.md

 ## Relationship rules on tables with different storage modes

 Relationships must comply with rules that are based on the storage mode of the related tables.
 This section provides examples of valid combinations.
-For complete information, see [Many-to-many relationships in Power BI Desktop (preview)](desktop-many-to-many-relationships.md).
+For more information, see [Many-to-many relationships in Power BI Desktop (preview)](desktop-many-to-many-relationships.md).

 On a dataset with a single data source, the following *1-to-many* relationship combinations are valid: